oschmid/tessernote/README.md

 #Tessernote
-I'm teaching myself how to web programming by making a note taking app.
+I'm making a note taking web app to teach myself web programming and to play around with different algorithms.

 Tessernote is:
 - minimal: notes are just text, organization is done with tags, and the interface is equally simple